lalakerspro/CSE-120-324-Project/README.md

 6. A tet file called "results.txt" will store the time of the captures and the results

 FIXING SMALL ISSUES:
-1. If the wrong camera is being read, the number after "Video.Capture() can be changed in line 21 of "main.py".
+1. If the wrong camera is being read, the number after "Video.Capture() can be changed in line 23 of "main.py".
-2. If the legibility scanning is being deemed inaccurate, line 51 of "main.py" can be easily changed by changing the threshold.
+2. If the legibility scanning is being deemed inaccurate, line 53 of "main.py" can be easily changed by changing the threshold.
-3. If you get a database error, simply comment out line 84